paezha/University-AI-Panel/README.md

 [^4]: There was no evidence that cheating had happened.

+[^5]: I have been unable to find the terms of reference of the panels.
+    Who will decide which recommendations of the panel are adopted and which are ignored?

-[^5]: The pattern of cyclical hypes around AI even has a name: [AI
+[^6]: The pattern of cyclical hypes around AI even has a name: [AI
     winters](https://en.wikipedia.org/wiki/AI_winter); the current one
     with chatbots in the pole position is just the most recent of several hype cycles (see Siegel 2023)

-[^6]: Between 2000-2020, Ontario had the lowest spending on
+[^7]: Between 2000-2020, Ontario had the lowest spending on
     post-secondary education of all provinces in Canada, relative to its share of spending (CAUT 2024).
 Public funding of universities in Ontario as percent of revenue fell from 45.6% in 2001/2 to 35.5% in